Social Media Marketing is Essential for Small Business

 Choose the social media platform that suits your business and audience

 Social media and business don’t mean using all social media platforms in existence.
 Even the largest brands and companies only limit their social media presence to around 3 to 4 platforms.
-You probably only need two to start with and create a third later on if the need arises.
+You probably only need two to start with and create a third later if the need arises.
 Make sure you make a complete business profile for each and regularly post content almost daily.
 Remember to think back to your target market and what social media they often use.
 If you want your products to have a visual presence, Pinterest and Instagram are good visual platforms.
 Twitter is great for photographers, writers, or freelance designers to build up credibility.
 LinkedIn is a more professional profile platform and can be used by virtually all types of businesses although B2B companies will find this platform more useful.
 Of course, Facebook is the platform for everyone since 93 percent of all types of target markets use this platform.

 Create unique content